Helping Hands Volunteer Program

 "This kind of outing gives kids hope that their lives are not always going to be like this.
 They get to experience some of the fun activities that 'normal' kids do; they can forget for one night about a life of instability.
 It's a beautiful thing."Charlyne BraxtonTransitional Housing Manager for Community Lodgings

 HomeAid partnered with SevaTruck to provide hot meals and winter essentials to residents of tent cities in Woodbridge, VA each November for Homelessness Awareness Month for the past three years.
 Our hope is that these items and the kindness shown will help our fellow humans stay a little warmer in the bitter cold, as well as increase awareness of homelessness in our area.

 "I came here today without socks or gloves and received those and so much more.
 Thank you for showing us kindness and compassion."Female Tent City Resident in her Twenties

-More than 100 housing and homeless service providers from dozens of non-profit and governmental organizations join us each year for our Annual Housing Forum to share experiences, best practices, and challenges—across organizations, jurisdictions, and varied client demographics.
-We hope that all participants leave energized and with new ideas for fighting homelessness.
+In 2019 HomeAid Northern Virginia hosted it’s best attended Housing Forum to date.
+With over 200 housing and homeless service providers from dozens of non-profit and governmental organizations joining for our Forum, Leading with Racial Equity: Data and Beyond, with Keynote speakers from The Center for Social Innovation to share experiences, best practices, and challenges—across organizations, jurisdictions, and varied client demographics.
+We hope that all participants left energized and with new ideas for fighting homelessness.